Pierre Kory: COVID-19

 Kory repeatedly questions peer-reviewed science on COVID, the COVID-19 vaccine emergency use authorization process overseen by federal agencies, and the profit motives of pharmaceutical companies, while he also profits from marketing off-label and "alternative" COVID treatments that are lacking in quality evidence.
 His rhetoric carries many of the markings of conspiracy theory, which make emotional arguments that presume malfeasance and coordinated efforts and deliberate obfuscation of information.
 Such theories become ingrained in in-groups as a form of secret knowledge, which reinforces the fervor with which the ideas are believed.
 Kory's detractors such as David Gorski have noted his efforts to promote and profit from alternative COVID treatments are similar to medical quackery going back centuries.

 In June 2022, Kory tweeted that the American Board of Internal Medicine had warned him that his board certifications were in danger of being revoked for misinformation.
 Effectively unable to practice within mainstream medicine, Kory launched his own “advanced COVID-19 care center", charging US$1,250 to 1,650 for a series of three appointments.

 In November 2022, Kory and the FLCCC began marketing a cocktail of supplements and drugs (e.g. ivermectin and nitazoxanide) for other viruses, influenza and Respiratory syncytial virus (RSV).
 Like the FLCCC-advocated COVID treatments, the recommendations lacked credible supporting scientific evidence.
 The Washington Post estimated that this cocktail could cost over $500.

 In March 2024, Kory and Paul Marik published an op-ed in The Hill claiming that long COVID was caused by COVID-19 vaccination instead of COVID-19 infection.
 The op-ed was republished by Disclose.tv, a German disinformation outlet.
 The fact-checking website Health Feedback found that the op-ed relied on anecdotes that did not provide evidence to support the claim.

 Measles

-Kory has no training in pediatric medicine but has claimed that the recent death of a child in Texas from measles was due to incorrect antibiotic management of a bacterial pneumonia infection that had “little to do with measles.”
+Kory has claimed that the recent death of a child in Texas from measles was due to incorrect antibiotic management of a bacterial pneumonia infection that had “little to do with measles.”
 Robert F. Kennedy, Jr., the current Health and Human Services secretary, has relied heavily on Kory's erroneous take on the child's cause of death.
 Kory appeared with Kennedy at various campaign-related events in the lead-up to the 2024 presidential election.

-Vaccines in General
+Vaccines

-Kory has been known to say, including in a 2025 debate on the online debate platform Pangburn that not only are Covid-19 or Measles vaccines causing various and somewhat vague forms of harm, but that in fact all vaccines, across the board are harmful.
-However, in the debate in question as in all other instances where he has stated this he has been unable to specify what specific harm that is caused by the various vaccines, but also he has been unable to point to a specific mechanism by which vaccines cause harm.
-In fact, when asked specifically for such a mechanism, Mr Kory claims that asking for such a mechanism is somehow a dishonest debate tactic.
+Kory has said, including in a 2025 debate on the online debate platform Pangburn that not only are Covid-19 and measles vaccines causing various forms of harm, but that all vaccines across the board are harmful.
+However, he did not specify specific harms or mechanisms by which vaccines cause said harm; Kory claimed that asking for such a mechanism is a dishonest debate tactic.